pachyderm/pachyderm/doc/examples/ml/tensorflow/README.md

 1. Create the initial “training” data repository with `pachctl create-repo training`.
 2. Supply Pachyderm with a JSON specification, `training_and_export.json`, telling Pachyderm to: (i) run Chris’s `pix2pix.py` script in “train” mode on the data in the “training” repository outputting a checkpoint to the “checkpoint” repository, and (ii) run the `pix2pix.py` script in “export” mode on the data in the “checkpoint” repository outputting a persisted model to the “model” repository.
 This can be done by running `pachctl create-pipeline -f training_and_export.json`.

+(training could take 15+ minutes depending on how many images are supplied in the training set and the exact setting of the `pix2pix.py` script)

 ## Preparing the pre-processing and image generation stages